Comparative Genomics

 TARGETED AUDIENCE & ASSUMED BACKGROUND

-The course is aimed at researchers interested in learning how to compare genomes and what can be learned from genomic similarities as well as variations.
-It will include information useful for both beginners and more advanced users.
-We will start by introducing general concepts of comparative genomics.
-On this basis, we will then continue to describe all major analysis steps from the raw sequencing data via the identification of variations to an assessment of their impact on the phenotype.
+This course is designed for researchers interested in learning how to compare genomes and understand what genomic similarities and variations can reveal.
+It caters to both beginners and more advanced users.
+We will begin by introducing the general concepts of comparative genomics and then cover the major analysis steps—from raw sequencing data, through variant identification, to assessing their potential impact on phenotype.

 Attendees should have a background in biology.
-There will be a mix of lectures and hands-on practical exercises using command line Linux.
-We will therefore dedicate one session to introduce basic and advanced Linux concepts for processing data on Amazon cloud (AWS).
-Attendees should have also some familiarity with genomic data such as that arising from NGS sequencing experiments.
+The course combines lectures with hands-on practical exercises using the Linux command line.
+Therefore, we will dedicate a session to introduce basic and advanced Linux concepts for processing data on the Amazon cloud (AWS).
+Some familiarity with genomic data, such as that generated by next-generation sequencing (NGS) experiments, is recommended.

 LEARNING OUTCOMES

-• Identification of SNPs and SVs using de novo genome assembly and read mapping strategies
+• Identification of SNPs and structural variants (SVs) using both de novo genome assembly and read mapping strategies

-• Assessment of strengths and weaknesses of the different DNA sequencing technologies, Illumina, Pacific Bioscience, Oxford Nanopore, for the detection of variations
+• Assessment of the strengths and weaknesses of different DNA sequencing technologies—Illumina, Pacific Biosciences, Oxford Nanopore—for variant detection

-• Strengths and pitfalls of de novo assembly and mapping approaches for comparative genomics
+• Understanding the strengths and pitfalls of de novo assembly and mapping approaches in comparative genomics

-• Annotation of variations and comparative genomics analysis
+• Annotation of variants and conducting comparative genomics analyses

 • Familiarity with biological sequence analysis in an evolutionary context